divvitco/geodart/README.md

 Positions are stored using [`Coordinate`](#Coordinate) objects, which has a variety of convenience methods for working with coordinates.

+Bounding boxes (generally used as the minimum surrounding area of a `Feature`) are stored using [`BoundingBox`](#Bounding-Box) objects, which has a variety of convenience methods for working with bounding boxes.

 ### Feature Collection